proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 6. Finally, we have our immutable variables.
 Dart has two keywords that can be used to indicate immutability – final and const.

-(Infobox): The main difference between final and const is that const must be determined at compile time; for example, you cannot have const containing DateTime.now() since the current date and time can only be determined at runtime, not at compile time.
+> The main difference between final and const is that const must be determined at compile time; for example, you cannot have const containing DateTime.now() since the current date and time can only be determined at runtime, not at compile time.
 See the How it works... section of this recipe for more details.
+{is-info}

 7. Add the following function to the main.dart file:
 ```